 Water will be turned off when a leaking or broken service line causes damage, is a safety hazard, or if you fail to make arrangements for repair.
 We issue notices for leaking or broken water services.
 Codes require that repairs be made by a master plumber, licensed by your city.
 Water service lines may not be relocated, repaired or modified without a permit from M.U.D.
 Any work must be inspected by the District.

-A plumber can determine if the water service can be repaired, or will advise you of options.
+Your plumber determines if the water service can be repaired, or will advise you of options.
 You may call us to verify the type of repair needed.
 The property owner is responsible for making sure repairs are made.
 Please note: If you have a service line made of lead, repair is not an option and the line must be replaced in its entirety.
-You may call us at 402.554.6666 to verify the type of service line you have.
+To verify the type of service line you have, visit mudomaha.com/lead and use our interactive map.
+You may also call 402.504.7029 or email [email protected].

 A service line that is connected to the closest main when there is no main adjacent to your property.
 Like a service line, the property owner owns and maintains the private water line.
 Sometimes a private line is shared by several customers.